Dada Is Back: Cast

+Production

+This marks the second collaboration between Santhosh, Ajay Raj Urs and Arun Kumar after Gombegala Love (2013).

 Soundtrack

 Anoop Seelin composed the film's background and scored for its soundtrack.
 The soundtrack album consists of five tracks, including one theme song.

-Review
+Reception

 The Times of India reviewed the film giving 3 stars out of 5 and remarked that the film is for "those who like tales revolving crime and underworld.
 Though, it doesn't provide as much action one would expect from an underworld film".